Ross Farm Museum

-The Ross Farm Museum is an agricultural museum located in New Ross, Nova Scotia, about an hour's drive from Halifax.
+The Ross Farm Museum is an agricultural museum located in New Ross, Nova Scotia.
+It is about an hour's drive from Halifax.

 Museum

 The exhibits feature working artisans, live animals, historic buildings, and antique implements and furnishings.
 The goal of the Ross Farm Museum is to give visitors an understanding of the importance of Nova Scotia's rural heritage.
 It includes a country store displaying the types of products available then, a working cooper shop, historic breeds of farm animals, a blacksmith, a working farm, and a village school house.
 Costumed guides are on hand to explain life in that time period.
 Wagon rides are often available.
 Ross Farm is a member of the Nova Scotia Museum network.